UWCNuclear/UbuntuSetUp/README.md

 Step 4.
 Set up username and password in the Ubuntu terminal

 Step 5.
-Type in the terminal:
+To update librairies, type in the terminal:

     sudo apt update
     sudo apt upgrade
-    sudo apt-cache search grace (check if a particular program is in the Ubuntu repository) sudo apt install grace

 Step 6.
+To check if a particular program is in the Ubuntu repository and install the figure editor "grace", type in the terminal:

+    sudo apt-cache search grace
+    sudo apt install grace

+Step 7.
 Install the text editor "emacs" by typing in the terminal:

     sudo apt install emacs